luclemo/Styl_s/README.md

 ### What is this?

 Styl_s is an adaptation of the bare bones starter theme, [Underscores (_s)](http://underscores.me).
-Currently the only difference you will find between this and the original is the use of [Stylus](https://learnboost.github.io/stylus/) rather than Sass, and it comes with a very basic gulp file for essential task running.
+Currently the only difference you will find between this and the original is the use of [Stylus](https://learnboost.github.io/stylus/) rather than Sass as a preprocessor.

+It comes with the optional [Jeet grid system](http://jeet.gs/) (a semantic stylus grid) and a very basic gulp file for essential task running.

 ## Getting Started